Green List work to residence — two-year pathway, AEWV link, and employer accreditation

 Readiness

-• Use the Work to Residence Tracker for a preparation pass.
+• Use the Work to Residence Tracker to organise continuity, employer, pay, and registration evidence.

 FAQ